airbytehq/airbyte/docs/connector-development/tutorials/building-a-python-source.md

 ### Step 9: Write unit tests and/or integration tests

-The Standard Tests are meant to cover the basic functionality of a source.
+The connector acceptance tests are meant to cover the basic functionality of a source.
 Think of it as the bare minimum required for us to add a source to Airbyte.
 In case you need to test additional functionality of your source, write unit or integration tests.

 #### Unit Tests